Low-Sodium Foods and Diet Guidelines - Dr. Axe

 • Eat more home-cooked meals to reduce sodium levels, as packaged foods and meals served in restaurants are typically much higher in sodium.

-• Sticking to a low-sodium diet will provide the body with electrolytes, help to regulate body fluids, regulate blood pressure, control blood volume, and support your muscle and nerve function.
+• Eating low-sodium foods helps provide the body with electrolytes, regulate body fluids, regulate blood pressure, control blood volume, and support your muscle and nerve function.

 More Nutrition